 Muziek Staffhorst Vinyl Willem van Noortplein 15, 3514 GK Utrecht

 Opened in 1937, Muziek Staffhorst was THE place to go for audio gear and music in Utrecht for decades.
-The massive shop closed in 2013, but Martin Staffhorst, grandson of the founder, opened a new record shop just a year ago.
-They currently sell mostly new vinyl and host various exhibitions.
-Later this month they’ll be opening a basement where they will sell second hand records in consignment, and a record lab where you can clean your records.
+The massive shop closed in 2013, but Martin Staffhorst, grandson of the founder, opened a new record shop just over a year ago.
+You can find new vinyl, various exhibitions and a Monks record cleaning machine on the ground floor.
+The basement is dedicated to second hand records.
 Every Friday between 5-7PM there’s live music in collaboration with the wine shop next door.
 And things have come full circle: On Thursday evenings they bring their cargo bike with records and a turntable to De Utrechter, a bar in the center of town, which is located in the building where the old Muziek Staffhorst used to be.

 Oudegracht 314 Oudegracht 314, 3511PK Utrecht